NeuralEnsemble/elephant/doc/tutorials.rst

 the tutorials, launch them in mybinder or try them on ebrains to change and interact with the code.

-Launching a notebook on ebrains and Binder both provide a convenient way to run and interact with code.
+Launching a notebook on EBRAINS and Binder both provide a convenient way to run and interact with code.
 The main difference between the two is that changes made to a notebook launched on Binder are not saved, while changes made to a notebook launched on ebrains are persistent and bound to the